chrisgalgojr/chrisgalgojr.github.io/research.md

 *Farmer’s interview for the case study on the agro-eco tourism development and sustainable farm resources uses in rural transition (Can Tho, Vietnam 2018)*

-_**Cocoa supply chain resilience (The Philippines, 2019)**_
+_**Assessing the resilience of the cocoa supply chain in the Philippines (The Philippines, 2019)**_

 I spent about two months in Bohol and Davao Philippines collecting data for my MSc thesis.
-The goal of the project was to analyze the relationship of supply chain resilience elements in a developing country context using the Philippine cocoa supply chain as a case study.
+The goal of the project was to assess the resilience of the cocoa supply chain in the Philippines using supply chain resilience (SCR) elements in the context of developing countries.
 I collected household-level data using surveys and face to face interviews in major cocoa-producing areas in the country.

 _**Agro-eco tourism development and Sustainable Farm Resources Uses in Rural Transition (Vietnam, 2018)**_